josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/your_first_shader/your_first_3d_shader.md

 uniform float height_scale = 0.5;
 ```

-Godot lets you initialize a uniform with a value; here, height_scale is set
+Godot lets you initialize a uniform with a value; here, `height_scale` is set
-to 0.5.
+to `0.5`.
 You can set uniforms from GDScript by calling the function
 [set_shader_parameter()](https://docs.godotengine.org/en/stable/classes/class_shadermaterial_method_set_shader_parameter.html#class-shadermaterial_method_set_shader_parameter)
 on the material corresponding to the shader.
 The value passed from GDScript
 takes precedence over the value used to initialize it in the shader.